zeusta/Docs/extensions/Guide By Functions/Magento 2/Multi-warehouse.md

 *Confidential Information Notice*
-*Copyright2017.
+*Copyright 2017.
 All Rights Reserved.
 Any unauthorized reproduction of this document is prohibited.
 This document and the information it contains constitute a trade secret of Magestore and may not be reproduced or disclosed to non-authorized users without the prior written permission from Magestore.
 Permitted reproductions, in whole or in part, shall bear this notice.*

 ------